Amane Kanata: Career

-2019-2023: Debut and initial singles
+2019–2023: Debut and initial singles

-Amane, along with the other members of holoForce, were confirmed by Hololive on 25 December 2019.
-She would make her official debut on 27 December, the first in holoForce to do so; due to the prominent usage of Microsoft PowerPoint during her stream, her fanbase would coin the nickname PP Tenshi (PP天使) for her.
+Amane Kanata's debut, along with those of the other members of holoForce, were announced by Hololive on 25 December 2019.
+She would make her official debut on 27 December, the first in holoForce to do so.
+Due to the prominent usage of Microsoft PowerPoint during her stream, her fanbase would coin the nickname PP Tenshi (PP天使) for her.
 She would later further have her 3D debut on 5 July 2020, which would see over 100,000 concurrent viewers.
 The holoForce song "Kiseki Knot", written and composed by Amane, was released on 25 June 2021, a week prior to genmate Kiryu Coco's graduation from Hololive.

 On June 24, it was confirmed that Amane and holoForce genmate Tokoyami Towa would be performing "Madoromi", the theme song for the video game Deep Insanity: Asylum; the song would be released on October 13.
 On 27 July 2021, she reached one million subscribers on her YouTube channel, becoming the third member of holoForce to do so after Kiryu and Tsunomaki Watame.
 On 19 August 2021, she would release her official solo debut single "Tokusya-Seizon Wonder-la-der!!", written and composed by Unison Square Garden bassist Tomoya Tabuchi.
 On 27 December 2021, for her second anniversary, Amane performed a live online 3D concert, during which she would perform and immediately release her single "Tenshi no Agape".
 Subsequent online concerts in 2022 for her birthday and for her third anniversary would be accompanied by the singles "Chūku no Niwa" and "Betsu Sekai".

 On 14 February 2022, Amane tested positive for COVID-19, causing her to take a nine-day break from streaming.
 On 2 May 2022, it was announced that Amane and Tokoyami would be forming the musical unit Orio, releasing their debut single "Over Time" on the same date; an EP of the same name was released on 30 July.
 In April 2023, Amane was confirmed as a member of Hololive and EMI Records Japan's musical project Blue Journey, performing in the project's songs "Dear Youthful Days", "Astro", and "Mizutamari".
 On 1 August, she served as a live announcer alongside Hakui Koyori during a Yomiuri Giants game, as part of a collaboration between the team and Hololive.